Emanuele98/VOI_BLE_comms/CTU/README.md

 - **Configuration State**

     - The Configuration State tries to connect to all the A-CTU.
 The unit moves to the Low Power state as soon as all 4 of them are successfully connected.
-If this is       not the case, it will move to the Low Power state anyway after 20 seconds (`CONF_STATE_TIMEOUT`) of none received A-CTU advertisements.
+If this is       not the case, it will move to the Low Power state anyway after 20 seconds (`CONF_STATE_TIMEOUT`) of absence of any A-CTU advertisements.
     - The BLE connection process is described in details in the next CTU module [*BLE central client (ble_central.c)*](#ble-central-client-ble_centralc).

 - **Low power state**

     - Here, the CTU is finally searching for CRUs.
-       - Whenever a CRu has no defined position, the `localization_process` happens.
-Each pad is switched on sequentially in a low power mode (to avoid charging of faulty CRUs), so the value of the `Vrect` is compared with a given treshold (`VOLTAGE_LOW_THRESH`).
-If it is above the treshold, then the right pad has been found and the Power Transfer State can finally begin.
+    - Whenever a CRU has no defined position, the `localization_process` happens:
+       - Each pad is switched on sequentially in a low power mode (to avoid charging of faulty CRUs)
+       - the value of the `Vrect` is compared with a given treshold (`VOLTAGE_LOW_THRESH`)
+       - if it is above the treshold, then the right pad has been found and the Power Transfer State can finally begin.

 - **Power transfer state**